Pranay92/hapi-next/README.md

 ### Methods

 **reply.next(err,config)**  This tells hapi-next to continue executing the next function in the chain.
 If error is passed as a non-null value, this will break the execution chain and will send the error response back to client.
 Also the **config** object is optional.
-As of now, it only supports sending status, but I'm willing to support more configuration in the future.
+Upto version 0.4.0 it only supported sending status, as of **0.5.0** it also supports sending **boom** error object.

 **reply.data** Object used to pass data between functions in the chain. (see function signature in the above example).
 This defaults to object ````{success : true}````.